 Whenever you do these things, think about the links that might have changed and makes rue to set up a redirect for them in your .htaccess file.
 WordPress users can install the Redirection plugin to set up redirects within the WordPress dashboard.

-You can also visit your Google Webmaster Tools and look under Health > Crawl Errors > Not Found to see what pages are currently causing the most 404 errors in rode of when they were last detected.
+You can also visit your Google Search Console and look under Health > Crawl Errors > Not Found to see what pages are currently causing the most 404 errors in rode of when they were last detected.
 You’ll want to redirect these pages immediately to transfer their link value to a page that is live on your website.

 What other tips do you have for a successful 404 page?
 Please share your tips or your favorite 404 pages in the comments!